Electronic Submission Process for Grants

 - Dun and Bradstreet Universal Numbering System (DUNS) – All registrations require that applicants be issued a DUNS number.
 After obtaining a DUNS number, applicants can begin SAM, SBA Company, and eRA Commons registrations.

-Employer Identification Number (EIN) – The NIH requires both the EIN and a DUNS number prior to the issuance of a funding award.
+Employer Identification Number (EIN) – HHS requires both the EIN and a DUNS number prior to the issuance of a funding award.
 The EIN base for the organization is the IRS Tax ID number, for individuals it is their social security number, both of which are nine-digit numbers.

-System for Award Management (SAM) – SAM combines federal procurement systems and replaced CCR in July 2012.
-It can take a significant amount of time (days/weeks) in some scenarios to complete the registration or annual renewal process.
+System for Award Management (SAM) – SAM can take a significant amount of time (days/weeks) to complete the registration or annual renewal process.

 - The annual renewal process may require as much time as the initial registration.
-Please be sure to initiate your SAM registration or annual renewal at least 6 weeks prior to you submission date.
+Please be sure to initiate your SAM registration or annual renewal at least six weeks prior to your submission date.

 SAM registration is required for Grants.gov prior to submission.